Capital Curling Classic

-The Capital Curling Classic, known as the Moosehead Classic for sponsorship reasons (formerly the Mac Ice Classic) is an annual bonspiel on the men's and women's Ontario Curling Tour.
+The Capital Curling Classic is an annual bonspiel on the men's and women's Ontario Curling Tour.
 It is held annually in at the beginning of October at the RCMP Curling Club in Ottawa, Ontario.

+Past event names include the OVCT Parliament Cup, Parliament Cup, Mac Ice Classic, and the Moosehead Classic.

 It became an exclusively open event in 2018 (open to both genders).